KalisaFalzone/algorithms/README.md

-A collection of Algorithm problems taken from Project Euler, Interview Cake, Code Wars and other sources.
+A collection of Algorithm problems used for the meetup group Algorithm Practice LA.
+Problems are taken from Project Euler, Interview Cake, Code Wars and other sources.

+Each file has the prompt in comments at the top and the solution in javascript at the bottom.